LuisOctavioGSeror/LuisOctavioGSeror/README.md

 ## What am i currently up to:

-:zap: &emsp;I'm making web-applications with pure HTML, CSS an JS (no angular or react like frameworks for now) as a freelancer (some times) and also learning more and more about the web-development world every day.
+:zap: &nbsp;I'm making web-applications with pure HTML, CSS an JS (no angular or react like frameworks for now) as a freelancer (some times) and also learning more and more about the web-development world every day.

-:books: &emsp; I'm slowly learning about back-end using Node.js, PHP, MySQL.
+:books: &nbsp; I'm slowly learning about back-end using Node.js, PHP, MySQL.

-:video_game: &emsp; I'm currently learning game development at danki code platform, where i'm learning to make since simple 2d games (such as pong and mario) with java, to complex 3d games with c++ and build my own game engines, and learn how to use the big game engines out there such as Unity and Unreal.
+:video_game: &nbsp; I'm currently learning game development at danki code platform, where i'm learning to make since simple 2d games (such as pong and mario) with java, to complex 3d games with c++ and build my own game engines, and learn how to use the big game engines out there such as Unity and Unreal.

-:computer: &emsp; Learning to make desktop applications with Kivy, gtk and others graphical libraries.
+:computer: &nbsp; Learning to make desktop applications with Kivy, gtk and others graphical libraries.

-:rocket: &emsp; Working in projects with 3d printing and robotics.
+:rocket: &nbsp; Working in projects with 3d printing and robotics.

 <div id="reach_me">

 ## What am I looking for:

-:pray: &emsp;I'm looking for a remote internship in US (web development, game development, Data engeneering or even hardware engeneering).
+:pray: &nbsp;I'm looking for a remote internship in US (web development, game development, Data engeneering or even hardware engeneering).

-:metal: &emsp;Colaborate with open source projects.
+:metal: &nbsp;Colaborate with open source projects.

-:atm: &emsp;Learn how to make firmwares and embaded systems softwares with a graphical interface using libraries such as Lvgl using C, in the near future.
+:atm: &nbsp;Learn how to make firmwares and embaded systems softwares with a graphical interface using libraries such as Lvgl using C, in the near future.

-:bar_chart: &emsp;I am plannig to learn more about artifial intelligence, machine learning,data science and NLP in the near future.
+:bar_chart: &nbsp;I am plannig to learn more about artifial intelligence, machine learning,data science and NLP in the near future.